 Modern banks have more data than ever before.
 The more digital services you offer, the more data you automatically collect.
 This data allows you to take huge steps in terms of updating and managing your operational model, your customer service, and even your business strategy.
 Data allows you to understand customers in new ways, using that information to identify opportunities, optimize products and services, and automate solutions.

-Data mining and big data in banking play into every part of the organization, but sales and marketing are among the most obvious.
+Data mining and big data in banking play into every part of the organization, but sales and marketing are among the most obvious departments that benefit from the data provided by a bank’s digital transformation strategy.
 Here, big data allows you to use customer information to create targeted marketing campaigns.
 This same data usage works with reducing churn by creating offers and solutions to prevent customers from leaving.
 Analytics can predict when customers want or need loans when loans default when customers are preparing to leave, or even when a cross or up-sell will likely be useful.
 This data, in turn, allows banks to offer highly personalized offers and solutions, either through a representative or as an automated offer or solution inside an app or online portal.

-Automating and using digitally-driven solutions like chatbots and AI are also part of digitization.
+Automating and using digitally-driven solutions like chatbots and AI are also part of bank digital transformation strategy.
 J.P.
 Morgan Chase takes this to an extreme level, integrating COIN to handle and process loan agreements.
 The same AI integrates into customer service, offering assistance, account creation, and much more.
 Here, solutions like self-service, chatbots, and 24/7 service offer business advantages while improving customer experience.

-While there are many aspects of digital transformation in financial services, one of the most important is readiness and ability to adapt to change.
+While there are many aspects of digital transformation in the banking industry, one of the most important is readiness and ability to adapt to change.
 Banks are often held back by security, legislation, and strict frameworks intended to protect customer data and privacy.
 At the same time, new digital-native banking solutions and money apps are outpacing traditional banking in terms of growth and customer acquisition.
-Adapting policies to meet changing consumer demand, to quickly adapt to new technologies, and to respond as the market changes is essential to digital transformation.
+Adapting policies to meet changing consumer demand, to quickly adapt to new technologies, and to respond as the market changes is essential to digital transformation in banking.

-Digital transformation is easier said than done, as many of today’s banks are failing at their own digital transformation goals.
+Bank digital transformation is easier said than done, as many of today’s banks are failing at their own digital transformation goals.
 With reasons ranging from a lack of consistency or support across new digital applications to lack of internal agility, banks can make this shift and continue their digital transformation by changing approach, replacing legacy frameworks, and working to develop a digital culture internally before developing single-use digital features.
-Once the digital culture is achieved, digital platforms and services can offer a great deal of value to consumers, especially when supported by automation, AI, and big data.
+Once the digital culture is achieved, digital platforms and services can offer a great deal of value to consumers, especially when supported by automation, AI, big data, and blockchain technologies.